Jesewe/anti-cheat/README.md

 - `SCAN_INTERVAL`: Interval (in seconds) between scans (default: `5` seconds).
 - `LOG_FILE`: Name of the log file (default: `"anti_cheat.log"`).
 - `CHEAT_SIGNATURES`: Dictionary of known cheat file names and their SHA-256 hashes.
+- `EMAIL_ALERTS`: Email settings for sending notifications (enabled by default).
+- `WHITELISTED_PROCESSES`: List of process names to exclude from scanning.

 Example configuration:
 ```python